eboigne/PyRAMID-CT/README.md

 ### Conda [Recommended]

-One line installation that takes care of dependencies:
+The recommended setup is to use a new conda environment with python 3.7.
+Use the below one-line install that takes care of dependencies (if the dependency solve is slow with conda, checkout [mamba](https://mamba.readthedocs.io/)):

 `conda install -c conda-forge -c pytorch -c astra-toolbox/label/dev -c eboigne pyramid_ct`

-If the dependency solve is slow with conda, checkout [mamba](https://mamba.readthedocs.io/).
 Once installed, you can run some basic tests in python:

 ```python
 import pyramid_ct